linux-system-roles/mssql/README.md

 With these variables, enter the path to the files containing SQL scripts.

-You can use the role to input a file containing SQL statements or procedures into SQL Server.

 * Use `mssql_pre_input_sql_file` to input the SQL file immediately after the role configures SQL Server.
 * Use `mssql_post_input_sql_file` to input the SQL file at the end of the role invocation.

-When specifying any of these variables, you must also specify the `mssql_password` variable because authentication is required to input an SQL file to SQL Server.

-Note that this task is not idempotent, the role always inputs an SQL file if any of these variables is defined.

-You can find an example of an SQL script at `tests/sql_script.sql` at the role directory.

 You can set these variables to a list of files, or to a string containing a single file.

 Default: `null`